I just had to reach behind me and grab something here.

 The fact of their economic circumstances, financial circumstances, is to me interesting because it goes to show that the program's already bloated.

-I'm going to say this as many times as it takes to sink into people, because that's the lie about this.
+I'm going to say this as many times as it takes to sink into people because that's the lie about this.

-Tickling those 88s, we're back, and we've got a little news here, ladies and gentlemen.
+Tickling those 88s, we're back and we've got a little news here, ladies and gentlemen.

 And he called on the American Spectator to retract its report that he asked investigators to compile information on the popular conservative talk radio hosts.

-The American Spectator report about a congressional investigation at Talk Radio is completely false.
+The American Spectator report about a congressional investigation at talk radio is completely false.

 Waxman was referring to a report Monday that he has asked his investigative staff to begin compiling reports on Limbaugh and Hannity and Levin based on transcripts from their shows to build a case for bringing back the fairness doctrine.

-When asked if there had been ideas or plans to compile reports on the talk radio hosts, a spokesman for Waxman said, No, there were not.
+When asked if there had been ideas or plans to compile reports on the talk radio hosts, a spokesman for Waxman said, no, there were not.

 In his statement, Waxman called on the spectator to immediately retract the item and apologize for the confusion its fictitious report has caused.

-I think I think we need to investigate this.
+I think we need to investigate this.

-This is obviously differing opinions here.
+There's obviously differing opinions here.

-The American Spectator claims that they stand by their source.
+The American spectator claims that they stand by their source, and Waxman is denying it.

-This we need an investigation of this.
+We need an investigation of this.

 We need to investigate this investigation, or this alleged investigation.

-I think what Congressman Waxman should do is go to the House floor with a resolution condemning the American spectator and get as many Democrats to sign, let Dingy Harry get on board as uh as well.
+I think what Congressman Waxman should do is go to the House floor with a resolution condemning the American spectator and get as many Democrats to sign, let Dingy Harry get on board as well.

 So Congressman Waxman says there never was any investigation, never was any thought of any investigation.

-We need something to distract them, keep them uncomfortable.
+They need something to distract them.

 Waxman didn't know it for plausible deniability.